A Frank and Civilized Conversation About Fees, Scope, and the Work Ahead.

 It is information.

-If you are asking whether therapy will make things worse, something meaningful is still at stake.
+If you are asking whether therapy might make things worse, then something meaningful is still at stake.

-You do not need to decide the entire future.
+You do not have to decide the entire future today.

 Some couples need reconstruction.